 In 2015, the DDS Real Lives Law Work Plan was developed to establish operational and oversight protocols aimed at monitoring the implementation of the Real Lives Law.
 Since its development, twenty-eight items requiring DDS action have been completed and eight are categorized as “ongoing”.

 Self-Determination Advisory Board Members are appointed for a three-year term.
-The initial term expired for all appointed board members in December of 2017.
+The initial term expired for all appointed board members in December 2017.
 Fifteen members were re-appointed for a second term.
 Six new members, including two individuals who receive DDS services, two family members of individuals receiving services, an Independent Facilitator and a citizen of the Commonwealth representing taxpayers were appointed in the spring of 2018.

 Agency With Choice (AWC) has been a self-directed service choice since 2010.
 This is a co-employment model of service delivery in which a qualified provider shares employer responsibility with individuals and families.
 The AWC provider serves as the employer of record and the individual/family serves as the managing employer.
 AWC was required to be re-procured in FY 2018.
 This process provided an important opportunity to solicit input from individuals, families and providers of these services to help inform and enhance the design, scope and expectations for the AWC program.